-The fight for Women to choose whether or not to wear the hijab is deeply connected to the global struggle for Women to have sovereignty over their own bodies.
-We see similar sexist repression around the world, such as the U.S.’ abortion bans, or France’s niqab ban that forces Muslim Women to remove their religious clothing.
-We must be weary of Global North narratives that Iranian Women need “saving”, as this feeds into a dangerous phenomena that pits Muslim womens’ experiences and choices against standards of gender equity and “progress” as they are characterised by the Global North in their ideas of “feminist” struggle.
+The fight for Women to choose whether or not to wear the hijab is deeply connected to the global struggle for Women to have sovereignty over their bodies.
+We see similar sexist repression around the world, such as the U.S. abortion bans, or France’s niqab ban that forces Muslim Women to remove their religious clothing.
+We must be weary of Global North narratives that Iranian Women need “saving”, as this feeds into a dangerous phenomenon that pits Muslim women’s experiences and choices against standards of gender equity and “progress” as they are characterized by the Global North in their ideas of “feminist” struggle.

 It is important to make the connection between the protests in Iran with global fights against state repression of dissent and the control of Women’s bodies.
 Using this analysis, we will have a more anti-oppressive lens to support Iranian Women’s struggle, rather than perpetuating false ideas that they need to be saved.
 Perhaps you will also consider these actions in line with this analysis:

 - Reading and listening to Iranian Women’s stories and voices on this.

 - Interrogating how Islamophobia may show up when these protests are covered and calling it out.

 - Advocating for greater freedom for ALL women over their choices and expression in your organizations.